rslint/rslint/README.md

 **Low memory footprint**.
 RSLint's syntax tree utilizes interning and other ways of drastically reducing memory usage while linting.

 **Sensible defaults**.
-The CLI assumes reccomended non-stylistic rules if no configuration file is specified and ignores directories such as
+The CLI assumes recommended non-stylistic rules if no configuration file is specified and ignores directories such as
 `node_modules`.

 **Error recovery**.
 RSLint's custom parser can recover from syntax errors and produce a usable syntax tree even when whole parts of